articleIcon-icon

 Key Takeaways

-1. Independent contractors and sole proprietors are similar types of self-employed workers.
-Many people fall into both work classifications.
+1. A sole proprietor and an independent contractor are two similar yet distinct types of self-employed workers.
+Many self-employed workers may find they fall into both categories.

 2. ICs work for companies as individuals, while SPs work for companies through their individually owned businesses, called unincorporated businesses.